tobega/tailspin-v0/TailspinReference.md

 Search paths for included files are interpreted relative to the including file and it must be in the same directory as the including file or a subdirectory of it.

+Included files have access to all the same [modules](#using-modules) as the including file.

 The symbols (defined symbols, templates, processors, etc.) defined in the package will be accessible by prepending the unsuffixed file name and a "/" to the symbol name, e.g. file dep.tt defines templates foo which can then be used as `dep/foo`.
 Note that the search path is ignored.

+*NOTE*: Files that may be included can alternatively be used as [modules](#using-modules), the difference then being that they do not automatically inherit the use of the modules from the main program.

 ## Using modules
 *NOTE*: This is being [developed](dependencies.txt) and doesn't work yet

+A module usage is declared by a `use` statement followed by a [module specification](#module-specification).

 The tailspin file that is used as the main program can define which modules (libraries) it wants to use.
 Included files normally just inherit the modules declared by the main file.